Fork me on GitHub

 Container packages act as deployment vehicle and don't contain regular nodes.
 Only OSGi bundles, configuration and sub packages (for use with the OSGi Installer) are allowed.
 In addition also sub packages below /etc/packages/... are supported.

-Containers may be nested which means they may contain itself packages of type container.
+Containers may be nested which means they may contain themselves packages of type container.

 Mixed Package